torchcvnn/torchcvnn/_sources/index.rst.txt

 It was initially developed by Victor Dhédin and Jérémie Levi during their third year project at `CentraleSupélec <https://www.centralesupelec.fr/>`_.

-You can access it on github
+You can access it on github.

+You can access the code coverage report `here <https://torchcvnn.github.io/torchcvnn/htmlcov>`_.

 .. raw:: html